Dengue worldwide overview

 Italy, France, and Spain

-Receptive areas of Europe: moderate transmission likelihood
+Receptive areas of Europe: low transmission likelihood

 Geographical distribution of dengue cases reported worldwide